designstem/projects/tattoo/index.md

 ## Form follows function

 The way a sign is presented is also part of the context.
 Simple lines and bold swatches of color are usually more readable at a glance.
 Detailed drawings are more decorative, but don't convey information that easily.
-For this reason, different styles are used for different purposes - if the purpose is to convey important information quickly, then the sign should be as simple (readable) as possible.
+For this reason, different styles are used for different purposes - if the intention is to convey critical information quickly, then the sign should be as simple (readable) as possible.

 *Kurt Weidemann*, a German designer once said something, that is not only important for logos, but for all signs:

 <blockquote>
-A logo is well done, if you can scratch it into sand with your big toe.
+A logo is well done if you can scratch it into the sand with your big toe.
 </blockquote>

 If the tattoo is just decorative and doesn't have an additional function, you can go crazy with details.
 For our smart tattoo, this would reduce the functionality drastically.